hyunjunian/Poor-Charlie-s-Almanack/en.md

 The reason we’re not in high-tech businesses is that we have a special lack of aptitude in that area.
 And yes—a low-tech business can be plenty hard.
 Just try to open a restaurant and make it succeed.

-> A low-tech business can be plenty hard.
-Just try to open a restaurant and make it succeed.
->

 **You seem to be suggesting that there’s special aptitude required in high-tech businesses—that they’re harder.
 But aren’t they equally difficult?**

 The advantage of low-tech stuff for us is that we think we understand it fairly well.
 The other stuff we don’t.
 And we’d rather deal with what we understand.
 Why should we want to play a competitive game in a field where we have no advantage—maybe a disadvantage—instead of in a field where we have a clear advantage?